Emerging Science & Technologies Workshop 2025

 The axolotl, a new paradigm for probing the links between regeneration and ageing

-Maximina Hee Yun, Chinese Institutes for Medical Research, China
+Maximina Hee Yun, Chinese Institutes for Medical Research

 10:00-10:20 (CET)